Table of Contents

-The USA and India are such vast and populous countries that drawing comparisons between the two can put you in danger of making sweeping generalisations.
+The US and India are such vast and populous countries that drawing comparisons of cultural differences between the US and India can put you in danger of making sweeping generalisations.
 A young, ambitious, educated tech entrepreneur from New Delhi may have much in common with his or her equivalent in Silicon Valley – certainly a lot more than a coconut farmer from Kerala would with a factory worker from Detroit.
-There are, however, enough deep-seated traits in each culture that make comparison a useful tool for smoothing the path of business.
+There are, however, enough deep-seated traits in each culture that make the comparison a useful tool for smoothing the path of business.

 1. The caste system and status

 Although discrimination on the basis of caste is illegal in India, the ancient Hindu system continues to prosper in society.
 Social mobility may be improving but parents still work towards securing suitable marriages for their children.
 Arranged marriages are normal.
 Marrying outside one’s caste is frowned upon, although the lines are far more blurred now in business, education and friendships.
 The concept of hierarchy, though, is strong in business.
 For example, Indians do not like to do jobs that they consider beneath them, or more suited to a lower caste, whereas, in the SA, it is completely normal to work as a waiter while studying for a PhD, or for the chief executive to socialise with the factory floor in the interests of bonding.

 Both cultures enjoy what others may seem as over-inflated job titles; to an Indian, a fancy title brings status to their family.
 To an American, it signifies personal success.